 column.

-When you create the schema for node and edge tables, you can optionally include
+When you create the schema for node and edge tables, optionally include the

-if the value is immutable.
-If you do this, the composite key formed by all key
+is immutable.
+If you do this, the composite key formed by all key columns should

-columns should be unique across all nodes or edges.
-This technique improves
+be unique across all nodes or edges.
+This technique improves performance for

 For more information about primary key choice, see Choose a primary key.

-To boost query performance for a property frequently used in filters, you can create a secondary index against a generated property column, and then use it in graph schema and queries.
+To boost query performance for a property frequently used in filters, create a secondary index against a generated property column.
+Then, use it in a graph schema and queries.

 node.
 The value is NULL